RodzanIskandar/Used_Craiglist_Car_Price_Prediction/README.md

 # used_car_price_prediction
+In this project, Iam designing machine learning regression model to able to predict used car price according to craiglist website data.
+So the seller can estimate their used car price based on car spesification and condition.
+The final result of this project is a simple website API so user can use directly in website to predict their used car.

 # Dataset
 Iam using vehivle.csv in used car dataset from kaggle, [https://www.kaggle.com/austinreese/craigslist-carstrucks-data](https://www.kaggle.com/austinreese/craigslist-carstrucks-data) to predict second hand price based on the condition of the car within dataset.
 This dataset is scraped from craiglist website the dataset contains 25 columns, they are: